shruti-saxena10/Kubernetes/README.md

+Cluster Architecture

 Master Node(Control Plane)
-1.API Server->Cluster gateway->Requests(Deploy-Upgrade-Scale up the pod) goes to it.
+1.Kube API Server->Cluster gateway->Requests(Deploy-Upgrade-Scale up the pod) goes to it.

 2.ETCD->called as cluster brain->stores the information about cluster configration, whichever pod is being created and which application is being deployed and stores in the form of key-value pairs . key :  Value